yodaiken/dolphinsr/README.md

 and all chronologically come after the previous latest review for any card.
 If this condition is met, `addReviews()` will return `false`.
 Otherwise, it returns `true`.

+### (new DolphinSR()).summary(): { due: number, later: number, learning: number, overdue: number }
+Returns summary statistics for cards.
+Each category (due, later, learning, overdue) is a count.

+- Due cards are cards that the algorithm has determined should be reviewed on the day of the call.
+  (That is, the current date as reflected by `new Date()`.)
+- Overdue cards are cards that the algorithm has determined should be reviewed earlier than the day of the call.
+- Learning cards are cards that are either new and don't have any reviews, or cards that were forgotten (reviewed with an `again` rating) and not yet re-learned.
+- Later cards are cards that will be due in the future.

+### (new DolphinSR()).nextCard(): ?Card
+Returns the next card to be reviewed, or `null` if there are no cards that need to be reviewed.
+Any card classified as due, overdue or learning by `.summary()` could appear in `.nextCard()`.

+*Note:* `.nextCard()` is deterministic--there is a defined order for prioritizing cards that are in different classifications and within classifications.
+That means that for any given set of masters and reviews added to a DolphinSR instance, `nextCard()` will return the same result.

 ## Types

 ### Master